ng-alain/delon/packages/theme/layout-default/index.en-US.md

 | `@alain-default-content-bg` | `#f5f7fa` | Background color of content area |
 | `@alain-default-widget-app-icons-enabled` | `true` | Whether the app-icon widget styles |
 | `@alain-default-aside-user-enabled` | `true` | Whether the user styles of aside |

+## FAQ

+### Why are there two shortcut menus?

+The shortcut menu generation rules are uniformly searched under the `0` index，and get in the following order:

+1. [Recommended] children have `shortcutRoot: true` which is the highest priority
+2. Otherwise, find the link with the word [dashboard], if it exists, create a shortcut entry below the menu.
+3. Otherwise placed at the 0 node position

+Therefore, it's recommended to keep a valid `shortcutRoot: true` data under the `0` index of the menu data.

+### FAQ

+**Hide main menu item**

+You can set `hide: true` in the menu.

+**Hide auto-generated navigation hide breadcrumbs**

+You can set `hideInBreadcrumb: true` in the menu.

+**About level**

+Although unlimited levels are supported, please keep no more than four levels (including groups) for user experience.

+**How to update a menu item**

+The menu will be re-rendered via calling `MenuService.setItem(key, newValue)`, please refer to the definition of [Menu](/theme/menu#Menu).